top of page

 I was more influenced by Alyda's appearance in the sequel when I painted this bust.
 The skin around the eyes was a bit darker and more feral-looking.
 The veins were given a bluish cast and touches of red were added for a "live" appearance.

-The sculpture is very detailed, which makes it very easy to paint.
+The sculpture is highly detailed, which makes it very easy to paint.
 There's a certain dignity in the pose of the bust that I found charming.
-Joe Simon sculpted this one; oddly enough, his two creatures are also the only two females in the collection.
+Joe Simon sculpted this one; as it happened, his two creatures are also the only two females in the collection.

 In both movies, Alyda's hair was very light and fluffy.
 For a time I considered grinding off the resin hair detail and replacing it with crepe hair.
 But then I realized that real hair would look too coarse on the 1/4 scale bust.